The ZSL Animal Photography Prize 2015 is now open, and the search for animal photographs that can amaze and inspire has begun.

 6. Only category winners will be considered for the grand title.

-1. Entrants who have awarded image(s) will be notified in July and will be invited to attend a presentation ceremony and preview evening in September.
+1. Entrants who have awarded image(s) will be notified in September and will be invited to attend a presentation ceremony and preview evening.

 2. As part of the prize package, all awarded images will be: